si3/shenlab-cnvs/README.md

 `mv shenlab-cnvs <name of project>`

 This can be done to start a new project.
 The pipeline is designed to run on SGE HPC (biocluster).
 It uses a combination of GNU parallel and qsub to parallelize processes, and therefore needs to be started on a head node.
 The pipeline requires GNU parallel, XHMM, CLAMMS, mosdepth, and bedtools to be installed and in path.
 For some of the preparatory and analysis steps, PICARD and PLINK/PSEQ are also required.
 These are not part of the pipeline but they are only needed to create the windows file from the capture kit regions.
+The `Run_ref_prepper.sh` script performs these preparatory steps, but they can also be run manually.
 Please refer to individual scripts for requirements of each step.

 -----------------------------------